Locations:

 “Snoring and apnea often go hand in hand,” says ear, nose and throat physician Tony Reisman, MD.

-Dr. Reisman explains why it’s important to root out the cause of your snoring — and how to squash the problem so everyone can get some rest.
+Overall, you’ll want to find out how to stop snoring before it causes any lasting damage.
+Dr. Reisman explains why it’s important to root out the cause of your snoring — and why you don’t want to sleep on getting the help you need.

 Advertisement